AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/connect-data.md

 ## General

-1. Sign in to your Adobe account in the [Commerce Services Connector](../landing/saas.md#organizationid) and select your organization ID.

-    >[!NOTE]
-    >
-    >If you previously configured the Commerce Services connector, you can skip this step as your organization ID has already been selected.

 1. In the Admin, go to **System** > Services > **Experience Platform Connector**.

-1. In the **Scope** drop-down, set the context to **Website**.

-1. In the **Organization ID** field, verify the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
+1. On the **Settings** tab under **General**, verify the ID associated with your Adobe Experience Platform account, as configured in the [Commerce Services Connector](../landing/saas.md#organizationid).
 The organization ID is global.
 Only one organization ID can be associated per Adobe Commerce instance.

+1. In the **Scope** drop-down, set the context to **Website**.

 1. (Optional) If you already have an [AEP Web SDK (alloy)](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) deployed to your site, enable the checkbox and add the name of your AEP Web SDK.
 Otherwise, leave these fields blank and the Experience Platform connector deploys one for you.